Regulatory Changes | Research Protections Office (RPO) | The University of Vermont(title)

 Self-Review Checklist

 While the 2019 change does not require continuing review, it does require that the investigator notify the IRB when the protocol is closed.
 This can be accomplished by submitting a study closure through the UVMClick system.
-Instructions for submitting a study closure can be found on the UVMClick User Guides (opens in a new window).
+Instructions for submitting a study closure can be found on the UVMClick User Guides.

-In order to assist researchers to remain in compliance with federal regulations and local UVM policies, the IRB will send an email reminder to all PIs and Key Personnel each January that will include a link to either the File Medical (DOCX) or the File Behavioral (DOCX) Annual Self Review Checklist.
+In order to assist researchers to remain in compliance with federal regulations and local UVM policies, the IRB will send an email reminder to all PIs and Key Personnel each January that will include a link to either the Medical (DOCX) or the Behavioral (DOCX) Annual Self Review Checklist.
 This form can be used any time during the year as an internal self-audit, but you will only receive a reminder from the IRB once a year.
 This tool has been developed for investigator/research staff use only, do not send completed form back to the IRB.
 If you find as a result of your self-audit that you need to submit materials to the IRB, please be sure to do so via UVMClick.

 Currently Approved Studies